Calvin Richardson: Career

-Richardson then co-wrote and performed on the track "Excuse Me", from Saadiq's 2002 Grammy Award nominated album Instant Vintage, as well as co-writing The Charlie Wilson single produced by Babyface "There Goes My Baby".
+Richardson then co-wrote and performed on the track "Excuse Me", from Saadiq's 2002 Grammy Award nominated album Instant Vintage, as well as co-writing the Charlie Wilson single produced by Babyface "There Goes My Baby".

 Richardson released his third album, When Love Comes, on May 27, 2008, on Shanachie Records.
 In 2009, he was chosen to record a tribute album to Bobby Womack, which coincided with Womack being inducted into the Rock and Roll Hall of Fame.
-The Grammy nominated album was entitled, Facts Of Life: The Soul Of Bobby Womack.
-On August 31, 2010, Richardson released his fifth album, Americas Most Wanted.
+The Grammy-nominated album was entitled Facts Of Life: The Soul Of Bobby Womack.
+On August 31, 2010, Richardson released his fifth album, America's Most Wanted.
 The lead single was "You're So Amazing".

 As of 2013, he has joined the upcoming reality series "Come Back Kings" with Ed Lover, Horace Brown, David "Davinch" Chance (of Ruff Endz), Jeff Sanders, Jameio, Mr. Cheeks and Black Rob.

 In January 2014, it was announced that Richardson signed a new deal with Eric Benét's label Jordan House Records with distribution and marketing from the company Primary Wave Music.

-In April 2014, Richardson released the first single from his album "I Am Calvin" entitled "We Gon' Love Tonite"."
+In April 2014, Richardson released the first single from his I Am Calvin album, entitled "We Gon' Love Tonite"."

 On September 30, 2014, Richardson released his fifth studio album I Am Calvin on Jordan House/Primary Wave Music/BMG Rights Management.